 A very important component in any marriage, from your wedding day to old age, is enjoying a healthy sex life.
 There is often a stigma around sex within the Church, but God created it to be good, so you ought to enjoy it as much as you and your partner like.

 Couples with an active, healthy sex life experience an intimacy that can make their marriage last.
 Sex is the physical expression of your love and devotion, so find what works for both of you, whether you have sex every day or just a few times a week.
+Strive for a Healthy Sex Life it will Prevent Burnout in your marriage.

 If there are problems with your sex life, seek counseling or other resources that can help you overcome obstacles, whether emotional or physical.